kazhala/InquirerPy/docs/index.md

 ### Alternate Syntax

 Alternate syntax directly interact with individual `prompt` classes.
-It's more flexible, easier to customize and also provides IDE type hintings/completions.
+It's more flexible, easier to customise and also provides IDE type hintings/completions.

 ```python